US urgent care market, mapped

 Are urgent care chains consolidating quickly under private equity?

 Slower than the headlines suggest.
-PE-backed platforms have been active since 2014, but the math has not moved as much as you would think.
-The top 10 urgent care operators run 2,847 of the 11,943 US clinics, which is 24 percent.
-That is up from roughly 20 percent in 2018, a 4-point shift over seven years.
+PE-backed platforms have been active since 2014, but the share math has not moved as much as the deal volume would imply.
+The top 10 operators held about 20 percent of clinics in 2018.
+Seven years later that figure sits at 24 percent.
+Four points of shift across a decade of deal-making.
 The independent operator still owns the majority of the market.

 See the urgent care operator dataset before you pay for it.